ChaoYuYang0/FibrilGen-v0/README.md

 # FibrilGen
 FibrilGen, a PyMOL plugin, enables the construction of various cross-beta structures with a set of controllable parameters.
 Such cross-beta structures could be modelled based on experimental data (e.g., cryo-EM or ssNMR data) or they could be purely hypothetical.
-A FibrilGen/MD workflow has been established for screening geometrically feasible and energetically favorable cross-beta structures (details in the published [JCIM paper](https://doi.org/10.1021/acs.jcim.5c02108)).
+A FibrilGen/MD workflow has been established for screening geometrically feasible and energetically favorable cross-beta structures (details in the published [paper](https://doi.org/10.1021/acs.jcim.5c02108)).
 Systematic exploration of various peptide assembly, protonation states, and solvent conditions can aid the design of peptide-based nanomaterials.

 ![plot](demo/demo-fig1.png)